mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 teaser: An introduction to Terraform provider development patterns
 ---

-_Many Terraform practitioners may be unfamiliar with provider development.
-How are providers implemented?
+_Many Terraform practitioners may be unfamiliar with [provider](https://www.terraform.io/language/providers) development.
+How are providers actually implemented?
 The following offers an outline of a brief presentation I gave to the [HBO Max](https://www.hbomax.com/) Strategic Global Infrastructure team._

 ## Review of the basics